chefgs/ansible_playbooks/README.md

 - Install a package called “my-monitoring-agent”.
 Assume that the package repository is already configured
 - Set the hostname in the configuration of the monitoring agent.
 Config file located at “/etc/mon-agent/agent.conf”
 - Ensure that the two users, “mac” and “bob” exists and are part of the group “my-staff”

+## Playbook : nginx_playbook
+- This playbook can be used to setup simple nginx server (with no config added in nginx.conf)